 Just as critical as the mission statement is the S&OP.
 The mission statement is what the company wants to accomplish.
 The S&OP is the company’s plan to get there.
 To understand the importance of the S&OP, let’s say you wanted one of your employees to go from California to New York.
 You don’t tell them what transportation to take or how to pay for it, where in New York you want them to go, where they will stay and for how long, and what you want them to do when they get there.
 What do you think their chances of success are?
 Trying to accomplish the company’s mission without an S&OP laying out management’s vision for accomplishing the mission will result in similar results.
 Everyone in the company should have access to this document.

 Our Operations and Plant Management Leadership Training Course covers the mission statement and the S&OP, plus more.

 What Is the Other 80% Doing?

 Understand it’s rare these problems occur in isolation.
 Companies in trouble will display most or all of these problems to some degree.

-The number one problem I have encountered causing the operational problems are policies created by senior managers who are out of touch with their front-line managers and, most importantly, their customers.
-When sales decline, instead of addressing poor customer service’s real problem, the first thing senior managers will do is reduce the front-line workforce and close stores.
+The number one problem I have encountered causing operational problems are policies created by senior managers who are out of touch with their frontline managers and, most importantly, their customers.
+When sales decline, instead of addressing poor customer service’s real problem, senior managers will first reduce the frontline workforce and close stores.
 What got them in trouble in the first place was poor customer service.
 This move only exacerbates the problem, and the steady decline to business failure has begun.

-The offending policymakers and senior managers do not understand one of their primary duties is to support the front-line workers and managers.
+The offending policymakers and senior managers do not understand one of their primary duties is to support the frontline workers and managers.
 They become too comfortable in their position and provide indifferent leadership.
-The concept of being in a support role is foreign to most senior managers.
+Being in a support role is foreign to most senior managers.
 The prevailing attitude is I have paid my dues.
-I’m a senior manager now, and you will do as I say.
+I’m a senior manager, and you will do as I say.
 They create policies with little regard for how it affects the employees impacted by them.